 Sadly, when this information is hidden, it leaves the job seeker wondering: is this job really the level I am looking for, should I even bother applying?
 It also results in pay disparity in the workforce.
 Those unwilling to negotiate or ask for more money are less likely to receive higher pay.

-Here are 3 ways to research salary information.
+Here are 3 ways to find salary information.
 It is best to use them all and take an average or at least compare.